Mica-Code/Artisan_Web/README.md

 Am edit was made to my git configuration because i installed git on BSSL system so i have to configure my name and email, so my name/email can be seen when i make changes to the repo.\

 change the git configuration of my email

+change the git configuration of my email again